 - Luxury Marketing

 Part-time MBA Programs

-Accelerated Two-Year, Flexible Weeknight, and the Saturday options
+Options to pursue – Accelerated Two-Year, Flexible Weeknight, Online/Modular, and Saturdays.

 Fashion & Luxury MBA